 Composition of the Board

-The Board currently comprises of five Directors.
+The Board currently comprises of three Directors.
 The names, qualifications and relevant experience of each Director are set out on Board of Directors page.

 Under the Company's Constitution, the minimum number of Directors is three.
 At each Annual General Meeting of the Company one third of the Directors (excluding the Managing Director) must retire, with Directors returning by rotation based on the date of their appointment.
 Directors resigning by rotation may offer themselves for re-election.